Poke (Shang Lu)

-Parts Most Frequently Used: Leaves, Berry, Root
+Parts Most Frequently Used: Leaf, Berry, Root

 Flavors/Temps: Bitter, Pungent, Dry

-Caution: All parts of the plant are toxic with roots being the most toxic, stems and leaves are less so and the least toxic is the fruit.
+Caution: All parts of the plant are toxic with roots being the most toxic, stems and leaves are less toxic and the least toxic is the fruit.
 The raw berry is toxic.
 If cooked improperly the juice from the leaves can cause severe stomach cramping, diarrhea, vomiting, convulsions, death.
 Forbidden during pregnancy.

 History/Folklore: Grated poke root was used by Native American Indians in poultices for inflammation and rashes.
 It is a strong herb so dosages must be monitored and respected.
 (Even just one to two drops of tincture is enough and not more than ten drops is recommended.)
 It is the strongest herb known to promote cleansing and clear toxemia that also acts on the glands.
 Because it is so strong it is usually used in combination with other herbs that can help soften its approach without lessening its properties.